-In January 2024, the Company implemented a restructuring plan to better align its workforce with the needs of its business and reduce operating costs that included a reduction in the Company's workforce by 30 % or 45 positions.
-The resulting restructuring expense recognized during the three months ended March 31, 2024 was \$ 2.4 million which includes \$ 0.8 million of severance costs to former employees that will be paid out within 12 months, and are therefore included under the caption "accrued expenses and other current liabilities" in our consolidated balance sheet.
+In January 2024, the Company implemented a restructuring plan to better align its workforce with the needs of its business and reduce operating costs that included a reduction in the Company's workforce by 30%.
+The resulting restructuring expense recognized during the nine months ended September 30, 2024 was \$2.4 million, which has all been substantially paid as of June 30, 2024.